timboudreau/giulius/postgres-harness/README.md

 concurrently, each of which is talking to its own postgres instance does not cause any issues with tests interfering with each other.

-Postgres is be launched with arguments to minimize memory consumption and maximize performance, so tests complete quickly (for example, `fsync` is off - tests do not care about durability) and concurrent postgres processes do not burden the machine running them.
+Postgres is launched with arguments to minimize memory consumption and maximize performance, so tests complete quickly (for example, `fsync` is off - tests do not care about durability) and concurrent postgres processes do not burden the machine running them.
 In practice, on a modern laptop, it is ready to use in < 200ms.